 Add the text for your h1 using a paragraph for a typewriter effect

-We are the leading recruitment consultancy specialising in Knowledge and Information Management; Market Research; and Digital Marketing roles.
+We are the leading recruitment consultancy specialising in Knowledge and Information Management.

-Our specialist consultants offer a seamless service across information and knowledge governance, records management, archiving and library services, data management including DPO and GDPR, market research, project management, insight, analytics, big data and digital marketing.
+Our specialist consultants offer a seamless service across information and knowledge governance, records management, archiving and library services, data management including Data Protection and GDPR and big data.

 Founded in 1996 by Sue Hill, in 2013 the agency became part of Progility Group, working closely with our sister company TFPL.